-The Russo Family has been through many ups and downs during the last 50 plus years – September 11, 2001, when we lost many friends and customers during the attacks on the World Trade Center; the 100th Anniversary of Gargiulo’s Restaurant in 2007 and the 50thAnniversary of ownership in 2015.
+The Russo Family has been through many ups and downs during the last 50 plus years.
+On September 11, 2001, we lost many friends and customers during the attacks on the World Trade Center.
 We faced the worst trials of our years in business when Superstorm Sandy hit in 2012 — our basement extending beneath the restaurant, filled to the top of its nine foot ceiling with sea water; our lobby, bar and Sorrento Room, destroyed by raging flood waters; and over two feet of water throughout the first floor of the entire building.
 Joining forces with community groups and major corporations, we were able to reopen by December 1st of that year, to our relief, as well as to the relief of our customers.

+Today Gargiulo’s is owned and operated by five siblings, Louis, Rachael, Michael, Nino and Anthony Russo.
 Our newly renovated dining room and catering hall and other event spaces provide the perfect setting for your celebration, meeting or fundraiser.
 We are here to help plan every facet of your event no matter the size.
-Join Louis, Rachael, Michael, Nino and Anthony along with their staff anytime — delicious food, great atmosphere and service is always on our menu!
+Join us for delicious food, great atmosphere and service is always on our menu!

 Here is to the future of Gargiulo’s traditions, waiting to write the next chapter!